Skip to main content

 • “The achievement system is peak as every achievement either adds cosmetics but more importantly, new weapons and augmentations that just further replayability.”

-• “Furthermore, it would be cool to see some additional characters to play with; that would definitely spice up the co-op mode and also add to the single-player replay value, because I feel like the main character's attack strings got old pretty fast after 2 hours.”
+• “Furthermore, it would be cool to see some additional characters to play with, as that would definitely spice up the co-op mode and add to the single-player replay value.
+The main character's attack patterns got old pretty fast after just 2 hours.”

 • “That's not replay value—it's padding.”